byu-cs329/lab2-constant-propagation/README.md

 The second objective of this lab is to create a test framework to test the implementation.
 That framework needs to accomplish the following:

   * Black-box functional tests for constant propagation
-  * White-box decision coverage for the constant propagation implementation: the visiter and any code in ```ContsantPropagation``` --- use mocks where appropriate to get the needed coverage
+  * White-box decision coverage for the constant propagation implementation: the visiter and any code including the folding, control flow graph, and reaching definitions --- use mocks where appropriate to get the needed coverage
   * Any additional integration deemed necessary for the system

 As before, the test framework should be self-documenting and make clear how the tests are organized and what part of the testing belongs too: white-box, black-box, integration.